EraYaN/k8s-wait-for-multi/README.md

 For jobs it wait until the `Completed` condition is true.

 For services it will wait until all pods that match the service selector are Ready (like above).
+If it is an `ExternalName` service it is always assumed to be ready.

 ## Example